 1. Product Knowledge

 Every salesperson should have an extensive understanding of their product – down to the smallest features.
 Nothing erodes trust more than a salesperson who doesn’t know how to answer a question.
 As a salesperson, be sure you do extensive research on the product or service you’re selling before reaching out to potential customers.
+However, if you are asked a question that you really don’t know the answer to, be honest and go find the answer.
+The only thing worse than having no knowledge is having incorrect knowledge!

 2. Prospecting Skills